-- To provide a healthy, happy, safe and caring environment for young children, and to maximise opportunities for stimulation, enjoyment, and achievement both individually and collectively;
+- To provide a healthy, happy, safe and caring environment for children and young people, and to maximise opportunities for stimulation, enjoyment, and achievement both individually and collectively;

 - To promote successful and enjoyable learning through a curriculum designed to meet the needs of our 21st century learners;